dominikknafelj/careercraft/README.md

 ## Examples

 See the examples directory for complete working examples:
-- `examples/resume-example.typ` - Example resume
+- `examples/resume-example.typ` - Example resume with all features
 - `examples/cover-letter-example.typ` - Cover letter examples in both US and German DIN 5008 formats

 ## License